aspose-total/Aspose.Total-Products/total/en/net/conversion/potm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSM via C# or Online App" h2=".NET API for POTM to XLSM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert POTM files to XLSM within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting POTM to XLSM.

+The first step is to use Aspose.Slides for .NET to export the POTM file to HTML.
+Aspose.Slides for .NET is a powerful API that enables developers to create, read, write and modify PowerPoint presentations without the need for Microsoft PowerPoint.
+It also provides the ability to export presentations to HTML, allowing developers to easily convert POTM to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, write and modify Excel spreadsheets without the need for Microsoft Excel.
+It also provides the ability to convert HTML to XLSM, allowing developers to easily convert POTM to XLSM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTM file to XLSM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+By using Aspose.Total for .NET, developers can quickly and easily convert POTM to XLSM within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting POTM to XLSM, allowing developers to quickly and easily convert POTM to XLSM without the need for Microsoft PowerPoint or Excel.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}